oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 *   On VM stop, we need to "un-provision" the NIC of each externally provided network from the relevant provider

 ### Future phases

+#### REST API support

+*   Providers will be added as a top-level collection.
+*   A provider will have a capabilities sub collection:
+    -   Currently, the only capability type will be "networking".
+    -   Capability resource ID will be computed according to provider ID + capability type.
+    -   Networking capability will have a "networks" sub collection:
+        -   Networks sub collection will be the networks as discovered on the provider.
+        -   Network resource will have ID as is on provider (or computed from it).
+*   Importing a network would be done by copying the resource XML and posting it on the top level networks resource.
+    -   The imported network would have a new ID which is oVirt internal.
+    -   The imported network would have a link to it's origin network (The resource in the provider/capability context).

 #### Allow provisioning networks on external providers